CasianLW/portfolio-casian-react-typecript-cms/README.md

 1.  `npx tailwindcss init -p ` (The -p flag generates a postcss.config.js file in addition to the tailwind.config.js file.)

-1. Options tailwind.config.js (can be found on Tailwindcss website):
+1. Options tailwind.config.js (can be found on Tailwindcss website)(add content configs):

 ```javascript
 /* @type {import('tailwindcss').Config} */